-Are you really addressing customer experience in the contact centre?
+Are you really addressing customer experience in the contact center?
 Are you matching all the channels they use to communicate?
 Do you have a clear view of the entire customer journey?
-Is your contact centre provider really allowing you to engage with your customers on all channels (including WhatsApp, app store etc) whenever, wherever?
+Is your contact center provider really allowing you to engage with your customers on all channels (including WhatsApp, app store etc) whenever, wherever?

-Never before in history has technology progressed so rapidly that organisations have had to change so fast.
+Never before in history has technology progressed so rapidly that organizations have had to change so fast.

 The next generation of people (those born between 1995 and 2010 who account for 27% of the world population) is entering the workforce and has spending power.
 They expect to be heard and involved and are quick to switch preferences.

 Smartphones are personal omni-channel communication devices, and usership is predicted to increase from 2.1 billion users in 2016 to around 2.5 billion users by 2019.

 Customers spend copious amounts of time on their smartphones, communicating through messaging apps.
 So, if this is how your customers prefer to communicate, why wouldn’t you give them this option?

 Todays customers are digitally savvy, and they are everywhere.
 Not only is customer tolerance of poor service at an all-time low, but their ability to capture and share a poor experience is at an all-time high.
 Therefore contact centers become the facilitators of brand loyalty as customers choose to stay with brands that provide great service interactions.
 Previously your brand was whatever your advertising said it was.
 Social media changed all that.
 Now your brand is whatever your customers say it is.
 Being competitive requires organizations to adapt more quickly to the experience of customers.
 Because of this, most organizations are striving to achieve a unified omni-channel customer engagement strategy enabled by technology.